This post contains affiliate links, includes beach chair review. The views listed here are 100% my own. Read why I love these chairs!

 Poolside Mama Time

 A favorite swim time of mine is when this Poolside Mama gets in and floats about on a noodle all alone.
-It actually happens sometimes that I can swim without someone splashing me in the face.
-A gorgeous slice of heaven it is too.
-I love the sheer elegance and the cool refreshing joy of an alone swim with a glass of wine in my plastic wine glass on the side of the pool.
-It’s so lovely and refreshing!
+It actually happens sometimes that I can swim without someone splashing me in the face, and what a gorgeous slice of heaven it is too!
+I love the sheer elegance and the cool refreshing joy of an alone swim with a glass of wine in my plastic wine glass on the side of the pool (I don’t want broken glass by the pool with kids running all about).
+Pool life so lovely and refreshing (after the work is done of course!).

 It’s August and school is looming ahead, but for now, this Poolside Mama is still loving her summer at the pool with her family.
 A paradise resort in our own backyard.